benc-uk/gsots3d/readme.md

 ## 🤔 Known Issues

 - Transparency
-  - Is a bit of a hack and instances/objects are not sorted
   - Works OK with primitives, you can override a OBJ model material with a transparent one, but results might not be great.
 - Billboards: Shading on spherical billboards might not be correct
+- OBJ & MTL: The parsers are far from comprehensive and may not handle all features

 ## 📝 Documentation